 Risks of shipping without insurance

-Every logistics company tries to minimize risks and keep your shipment(s) safe, but sometimes accidents happen.
+Every logistics company tries to minimise risks and keep your shipment(s) safe, but sometimes accidents happen.
 Without shipping insurance, you’re exposed to the risk of:

 Again, the risks are low.
 Every day, DHL successfully delivers thousands of parcels without loss, damage or theft.
 But there are always edge cases, as with any large, complex global logistics operation.